Our People

 Contractors

-Though the mining industry has traditionally had a predominantly male workforce, women currently represent:
+Though the mining industry has traditionally had a predominantly male workforce, Hecla seeks to create more opportunities for women in the company.
+In 2024, women represented:

 Local Hiring and Procurement is a Top Priority